cm-forks/fuse-training/camel/camel-exercise-exception/readme.txt

 Camel (camel-1) thread #0 - file://./target/test-classes/camel/in/xml INFO [route1] - This is an Euro XML Payment: EUPayments.xml
 Camel (camel-1) thread #0 - file://./target/test-classes/camel/in/xml INFO [route2] - Message will be processed only 1 time.
-Camel (camel-1) thread #0 - file://./target/test-classes/camel/in/xml INFO [com.fusesource.camel.exercises.exception.MyBean] - >>>> Exception created for : EUR, counter = 1
+Camel (camel-1) thread #0 - file://./target/test-classes/camel/in/xml INFO [org.jboss.fuse.training.camel.exercise.exception.MyBean] - >>>> Exception created for : EUR, counter = 1
 Camel (camel-1) thread #0 - file://./target/test-classes/camel/in/xml INFO [route4] - %%% MyFunctional Exception handled.

      USPAyment - Exception will be handled by DeadLetterChannel which will repeat twice the last step of the camel route